 5. You can accept credit cards

-Many customers now pay with credit cards over cash; therefore, you limit your customer pool and potential sales when you only accept cash payments.
-You can set up a credit acceptance system through the bank with your business checking account.
-Or, you could set up a merchant account with your business checking account.
+Many customers now prefer using credit cards over cash; therefore, you limit your customer pool and potential sales when you only accept cash payments.
+You can set up a credit acceptance system through the bank with your business checking account or you could set up a merchant account with your business checking account.